Newsletters, Author, Writer

 "Abortion in Austria - 1945 to 1974" is the title of my research project at MUVS.
 For the years in question there are few studies on the social, legal and medical context of abortions regarding the number, frequency, medical and organisational methods and processes, social environment and acceptance, policies of courts.

-Right now there are political negotiations about whether the only European production of penicillin will close down and make us dependent on China.
+A few months ago there have been political negotiations about whether the only European production of penicillin would close down and had made us dependent on China.
 What a coincidence with my new writing project!
-Immediately after the end of WW2, Austria was dependent on international help (UNRRA) and Germany started recycling penicillin.
+Immediately after the end of WW2, Austria was dependent on international help (UNRRA) while Germany started recycling penicillin.

 My previous book publications: